admiralorbiter/azul-analysis-tool/docs/planning/NEURAL_TRAINING_INTERFACE_PLANNING.md

 3. **Database Integration**: Store training sessions and results persistently
 4. **Performance Optimization**: Improve training efficiency and monitoring
 5. **Advanced Features**: Hyperparameter optimization and transfer learning

+### Progress tracking for evaluation (complete)
+- ✅ The evaluation system now supports real-time progress updates via a `progress_callback` passed to the evaluator.
+- ✅ The backend updates the evaluation session's `progress` field as each phase completes.
+- ✅ The frontend can poll the status endpoint to display live progress.
+- ✅ Progress updates are shown for each evaluation phase: inference speed, position accuracy, move agreement, win rate, and comparisons.
+- ✅ Real-time monitoring shows completion status and elapsed time.

+### Parallel processing for evaluation (planned)
+- Future versions will support parallelizing position and game evaluation using threads or async workers.
+- This will allow much faster evaluation, especially on multi-core systems.

+### Caching of evaluation results (planned)
+- Results of neural and heuristic evaluations will be cached to avoid redundant computation.
+- This will speed up repeated evaluations and allow for more efficient batch analysis.